SK-Hardwired/nv_hevc_hdr_patcher/README.md

 # NVENC HEVC Stream Patcher.
 Add missing HDR metadata (VUI and SEI)
-Tiny python script and binary (Win) adding/altering basic HDR metadata (SEI and SPS VUI) to raw HEVC streams from NVENC encoder (if you have PASCAL gen GPU).
+Tiny python script and binary (Win) adding/altering basic HDR metadata (SEI and SPS VUI) to raw HEVC streams from NVENC encoder.
 **This app not re-encode video!
 So works very fast.**

 This could be handy if you want to add following flags (metadata) to HEVC streams from NVENC encoders (nVidia SDK currently does not support emit of this data to HEVC streams):